biqmind-vincent/azure-iot-device-ecosystem/iotcertification/iotedge/iotedge_get_started_template/template-windows-for-edge.md

 <a name="PrepareDevice"></a>
 # Step 2: Prepare your Device

-Install Windows Server 2019 on Lanternedge HarshPro Server.
+Install Windows Server 2019 on Lanternedge HarshPro Server, following guide on https://support.biqmind.com/support/solutions/articles/48000957204-how-to-install-os-to-harshpro-server

 <a name="Manual"></a>
 # Step 3: Manual Test for Azure IoT Edge on device